erajasekar/cs-workshop/PITCHME.md

 +++

-### Why the modern digital world is based on binary.
+*Why the modern digital world is based on binary.?*

 All the hardware is made from wonderful material *silicon* which is a great semiconductor.
 It can easily change between stop conducting ( **0** ) and start conducting ( **1** ) electricity through them.